 with The Emily Program

 As leaders in the field of eating disorders, The Emily Program faculty shares in developing the most up-to-date and effective eating disorder treatment through multiple research projects with the University of Minnesota.
-Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the Residential Eating Disorder Consortium to provide the most effective and comprehensive treatment, care, and training.
+Our staff also participates in programs of the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and REDC to provide the most effective and comprehensive treatment, care, and training.
 Talk to one of our professionals today at 1-888-364-5977 to learn more about our advanced training opportunities.

 Internships, fellowships, practicums, and dietetic training

 The Emily Program provides progressive care that inspires courage and change.
-Founded in 1993 by psychologist Dirk Miller, we have become the leader in personalized treatment for all individuals struggling with eating disorders.
+Founded in 1993 by psychologist Dirk Miller, we are the leader in personalized treatment for all individuals struggling with eating disorders.

 We’re committed to strong evidence-based practice and excellence in training.
 All clinical staff members are highly trained in eating disorder interventions and participate in regular supervision and training to enhance skills, maintain excellence, and learn emerging techniques and therapies.